MicrosoftDocs/dynamics365smb-docs/archive/SetupAndAdministration/admin-configure-the-user-interface.md

 >  To see the effect of the initial UI customization that is provided with the **UI Elements Removal** option, you can log on as a test user with the permission set of the profile you are configuring.
 The reason is that you as the administrator have the SUPER permission set, and you can therefore not see and test the resulting user interface during your own logon.
 For more information, see [Walkthrough: Configuring UI for the Order Processor Profile](../walkthrough-configuring-ui-for-the-order-processor-profile.md).

 > [!NOTE]
 >  Unlike when users change the size of windows or the width of columns on their own computer, any such basic view changes that you make during your configuration of the UI for a profile are not saved to the profile and will not be available for users assigned to the profile.
 Basic view changes are computer-specific.
-For more information, see [How to: Make Basic UI Changes](../how-to-make-basic-ui-changes.md).
+For more information, see [Make Basic UI Changes](../how-to-make-basic-ui-changes.md).

  The following table describes a sequence of tasks, with links to the topics that describe them.